Postsecondary Education

 Description: The Translating Evidence to Support Transitions (TEST) project has created a series of practice guides to increase the use and adoption of 3 research-informed practices for the transition planning of high school students with emotional behavioral disturbance (EBD) who receive special education services: student-led IEP meetings, community agency representation at IEP meetings, and concentrations of CTE coursework along career pathways.
 Supporting Student-Led Transition Planning for Students with...

-Description: This is a compilation of some of the postsecondary education programs available for students with disabilities
+Description: This is a compilation of some of the postsecondary education programs and supports available for students with disabilities.

 Description: This collection of products and materials has proven to be valuable for practitioners as well as parents and others working with students on transition.
 Secondary Transition Auttism Spectrum Disorders Resources (STAR) Pocket Resume Interagency Agreement Toolkit Transition Coordinator: What Do I Need to Know?
 Rethinking College: The Film Independent Living Checklist And many more...